huawenyu/curl_tunnel/README.md

 ## ubuntu

-Choose one mode to install libcurl, depending on whether you want to use for SSL:
+Choose one mode to install libcurl, depending on which we want to use for SSL:
-	- gnutls,
++ gnutls,
-	- openssl,
++ openssl,
-	- nss,
++ nss,

 ```bash
 	$ sudo apt-get install libcurl4-gnutls-dev